 - Paid ads can help you build a social audience.
 Building a social audience is a great way to increase your social reach when you publish something new.

-Paid ads can get expensive quickly, so if the third point doesn’t describe you it’s important to be cautious and controlled with your ad spend.
-If you do decide to use paid ads remember they are only as good as the content within them.
+Paid ads can get expensive quickly, so if the third point doesn’t describe you, it’s important to be cautious and controlled with your ad spend.
+If you decide to use paid ads, remember they are only as good as the content within them.
 If you promote an ad with an unappealing message, you might as well try to sell octopus ice cream.
 (Don’t do it unless you’re in Japan.)

 I’m sold, but what now?